Tag Archives: Term 1

 Assignment:

-Welcome to my classroom website for Computer Graphic Design 1-2!
+Welcome to my classroom website for AP Cybersecurity!
 This website will be your one-stop shop for all classroom assignments, announcements and materials pertaining to the class.

 1. Today we’re going to do one of those “getting to know you” activities.
 I know, you’re probably going to do something like this in every class today.
 Don’t worry, I’ll do my best to make it fun.

-First Day Fall 2024 – Welcome to Networking and Cybersecurity!
+First Day Fall 2025 – Welcome to AP Cybersecurity!

 Objective: